nwhistler/flipper-tools/badusb/MacOS/readme.md

 # Prompt for a Mac User Password

-I built a duckyscript for running a bash script from Github that prompts the user for a password in a pretty convincing way and saves it to a text file.
+I built a BADUSB script for running a bash script from Github that prompts the user for a password in a pretty convincing way and saves it to a text file.
+I've tested this on the [Flipper Zero](https://flipperzero.one/).

+## <b>Usage</b>
+1. Modify the `MacOS-pwn.txt` with the switch commands you prefer to use.
+2. Copy either your modified `MacOS-pwn.txt` or the original to the device you use to trigger it.
+In my case, my Flipper Zero.
+3. Run the command on the host you are trying to infiltrate.

 ![Prompt](images/prompt-run.png)

-I am working on setting up the prompt to run in a loop with the ability to specify in the script how many times to run.
-My ideal state is to run this three times to 1. be annoying and 2. really capture that password.
+## <b>New!
+Switch Commands</b>

+`-c` Does a clean mode and removes the pass.txt file at the end of the script execution.
+<br> `-o` Send the output to `onetimesecret.com` and generate a secret url.
+<br> `-n #` Specify how many times open the pop-up.
+Use it to <i>really</i> make sure you get that password.
+Example `./prompt.sh -n 3` runs the command three times.

 ### Todo
-- [ ] Build a loop for prompt command
+- [X] Build a loop for prompt command
-- [ ] Build run switches to specify how many times to run the loop.
+- [X] Build run switches to specify how many times to run the loop.
 - [ ] Setup a delivery mechanism for saved password file
-- [ ] Create clean-up commands for the script.
+- [X] Create clean-up commands for the script.
 - [ ] Run a port scan looking for open ports i.e. `ssh`.